Usage: pip-accel [ARGUMENTS TO PIP]

 distribution.

-command supports all subcommands and options
+The pip-accel command supports all subcommands and options

-, however it is of course only useful for the
+supported by pip, however it is of course only useful for the

-subcommand.
+pip install subcommand.
 So for example:

 pip-accel install -r requirements.txt

-If you pass a `-v` option then pip
+If you pass a `-v` option then pip and pip-accel will both

 use verbose output.
-To enable verbose output from pip-accel
+To enable verbose output from pip-accel only,

-you can set the environment variable PIP_ACCEL_VERBOSE
+you can set the environment variable PIP_ACCEL_VERBOSE.

-Based on the user running pip-accel
+Based on the user running pip-accel the following file locations

 are used by default: